 Auerbach, Frank (born 1931): Sketch for Camden Town, pencil, 24 x 30 cms.
 Gifted by the Contemporary Art Society, transferred to Falmouth Art Gallery in 2006.
+We will credit the artist at all times.

 About the Artist